The Finnish pension system

 Survivor’s pensions are paid to surviving spouses and children under the age of 20.
 Kela also pays orphan’s pensions to children under the age of 21 who are studying full-time.
 If you have lived in another country, you can get a survivors’ pension from Kela if you are covered by the Finnish social security system and the other conditions are met.
 You can read more about survivor’s pensions on the page Benefits in Finland in the event of bereavement.

-For pensioners moving from Finland to another Nordic country, the same amount of earnings-related pension and national pension are paid as before moving.
+If you receive a pension from Finland and move to another Nordic country, your earnings-related pension and national pension will be paid at the same rate as before you moved.
 Housing allowance for pensioners is not paid to other countries.
-Under EU regulations on family benefits, a child increase is paid to persons who get national pension or earnings-related pension from Finland.
+Under EU regulations, a child increase is paid to persons who get national pension or earnings-related pension from Finland.

 Guarantee pensions can only be paid to persons living in Finland.
 Guarantee pension recipients can, however, reside abroad temporarily without losing their right to their guarantee pension.